 Here are a couple other other reasons why your equipment could be freezing up.

 Not enough refrigerant—Freezing could be caused by a refrigerant leak.

 What causes a leak?

 How long your unit has been installed and the location of the leak play a part in whether you should repair or replace your AC system.

 Dusty evaporator coil—Throughout the seasons, the evaporator coil becomes dirty and creates troubles resembling a clogged filter.
 You’ll gradually get lower airflow until your equipment freezes or stops cooling.
 You’ll need to contact Strogen's Service Experts to take care of the malfunction.

 Defective blower motor or relay—A blower motor going at the wrong speed or not turning on at all can cause freezing.
 It might also be intermittent, going at maximum speed and slowing down after it gets warm.
 Or a relay might cause it to work one time and not the following time.
 In either case, you will need to contact Strogen's Service Experts to repair the issue.

-Scheduling regular AC maintenance or heat pump maintenance may help you skip this issue.
+Scheduling regular AC maintenance may help you skip this issue.
 Our pros will fully inspect and clean your equipment, which frequently allows us to find little problems before they become major issues.